Our Artistic Director

 Joe (he/him/his) has been improvising since 2003.
 Aside from managing the bar, he is also part of the teaching staff at HUGE.
 Joe is co-founder, Managing Director and a performer with The Bearded Company, which is a locally known and nationally recognized touring group.

 He is also a part of CSz Twin Cites and Late Nights Minneapolis with Joe Rapp and is a freelance graphic designer as his “day” job.

 He enjoys beer, wine and candy in appropriate amounts.

 Our Tireless Admin

 Breanna (she/her/hers) fell in love with improv during the 2013 Improvathon where she twisted her brain by watching 28 straight hours of performances and she has never been the same.
 Since then, she has trained at HUGE Improv Theater and the Brave New Workshop in Minneapolis, MN and has poured countless hours into becoming an improv performer and teacher herself.
 Breanna has performed with groups such as: Foul Play: Improvised Agatha Christie, Gifted & Talented, Manners & Misconduct: an Improvised Jane Austen, Neutrino: the Improvised Movie Project (started by the Upright Citizens Brigade in NYC) and Squash Banana.
 When she’s not on stage, she can be found handling the daily workings of HUGE, teaching improv, or snuggling with her two cats Jack and Mindy…or anyone’s cats really.

-HUGE employs a limited number of individuals in our community as part-time house managers, bartenders, and booth technicians.
+HUGE employs a limited number of individuals in our community as limited-shift house managers, bartenders, and booth technicians.
 If you would like to be considered for open positions, the first step is to fill out this form: HUGE Employment Interest Form